 - Suggestions of how to combine products

-If you are pursuing a degree in dietetics, nutrition, or an equivalent major from a regionally accredited school or program, you can practice dietetic and nutrition services if the services constitute a part of the supervised course of study.
+If you are pursuing a degree in dietetics, nutrition, or an equivalent major from a regionally accredited school or program, you can practice dietetics and nutrition services if the services constitute a part of the supervised course of study.
 If you do partake in practices, you must be designated by a “student” or “trainee” title.

 You may provide nutrition and dietetic therapy without a license if you are employed by any department, agency, or division of state, county, or local government.
-You may also provide these services if you are an educator employed by a nonprofit organization, federal, state, county, or municipal agency, an elementary or secondary school, or a regionally accredited institution of higher education.
+You may also provide these services if you are employed by a nonprofit organization, federal, state, county, or municipal agency, an elementary or secondary school, or a regionally accredited institution of higher education.

 Furthermore, a trained dietary technical support person working in a hospital setting or regulated Department of Public Health or Department on Aging facility or program can practice dietetics if supervised by a licensed dietitian nutritionist.